fornclake/tudot/README.md

 # Tudot

 Provides an interactive tutorial system for the Godot Editor.
-Tutorials can users through a series of steps and highlights specific elements of the Godot Editor, making it an excellent tool for onboarding new developers or teaching specific tasks.
+Tutorials can guide users through a series of steps and highlights specific elements of the Godot Editor, making it an excellent tool for onboarding new developers or teaching specific tasks.